tv3636/forgotten-market/posts/story-ouroboros.md

 ---
 title: Ouroboros
-description: "Story featuring **Fortune Teller Crackerjack of the Desert**, Sage Voidoth of the Ash, and Arcanist Dr. Death of the Ether."
+description: "Story featuring Fortune Teller Crackerjack of the Desert, Sage Voidoth of the Ash, and Arcanist Dr. Death of the Ether."
 ogImage: https://i.imgur.com/F3G3TX5.jpg
 index: 21
 ---